Understanding Probate Law in Florida

 • Identifying and paying off creditors

 • Paying outstanding bills to health care providers and credit card companies

 • Filing taxes on behalf of the deceased

 • Distributing assets according to the deceased’s wishes

 The process is complex.
 Moreover, a mistake at any juncture can lead to a legal dispute.
 For this very reason, we advise our clients to plan their estates carefully to avoid probate.
-However, we offer top-quality legal counsel to individuals named as administrators, ensuring they carry out probate efficiently and minimize the likelihood of lawsuits.
+However, our Florida probate attorneys offer top-quality legal counsel to individuals named as administrators, ensuring they carry out probate efficiently and minimize the likelihood of lawsuits.

 Schedule a Free Consultation

 For a confidential appointment, contact us online or call our offices